The Fourth Way of Futurism.

 Resourcefulness means creativity with consequence, activism and longevity.

 The truth is that complexity will only increase.
-The biggest question is how we choose to respond.
+The biggest question is how we choose to respond with courage.

 Because the future is not something that happens to us, but something we shape through us.